anzorenam/scibar/README.md

 - Energy spectrum from EXPACS (minum energy to cross detector 380MeV).
 - Reflectance at the WLS end.
 - Attenuation on the fiber corrected.
+- Coating reflectance corrected.
+- Rise time and decay times for PS and WLS.